The-IT-Philosopher/kvk-validation/README.md

 # kvk-validation
-Verify the validity of a KvK (Dutch CRN) number
+Verify the validity of a KvK (Dutch CRN) number against the overheid.io API

+This project is Work in Progress.

+Note: This project requires an API KEY from https://overheid.io/